 4. Go to “Your Account“

 Once you open the advanced Twitter settings, you should select “Your account” at the top of the page.
-This will open the account-related settings, containing an option to download your data.
+This will open the account-related settings.

 5. Select “Download and archive of your data“